-- Grant program funds would be distributed at the beginning of each fiscal year, based on the availability of money. - The distribution of grant funds would be subject to the following limitations: all grants would be equal to the local community's matching amount, as required by the federal act; and the amount would have to be for a police officer salary cost to the local community.
+- Grant program funds would be distributed at the beginning of each fiscal year, based on the availability of money. - The distribution of grant funds would be subject to the following limitations: all grants would be equal to the local community's matching amount, as required by the federal program, and would be consistent with all provisions of the federal Violent Crime Control and Law Enforcement Act of 1994 (Public Law 103-322, 108 Stat.
+1796); and the amount would have to be equal to the cost to the community of a police officer's salary.
 In addition, total grant funds could not exceed funds for 5,000 full-time police officer salaries, as follows: no more than 1,666 grants could be awarded to local communities in the first fiscal year after the effective date of the bill; no more than 1,667 grants in the second fiscal year; and in the third fiscal year the department could award amounts equal to the first and second fiscal years, but no more than 1,667 additional grants.
+In addition, if a federal community oriented policing services grants audit showed that grant funding was not being used as prescribed, then the local community would have to reimburse the state for the amount that had been misused.